huanyichuang/wpcf7-twaddress/readme.txt

 1. Activate the plugin through the **Plugins** screen (**Plugins > Installed Plugins**).

 You will find **address** button when you edit your contact forms via Contact Form 7.

+== Screenshots ==

+1. Click **address** button to add a new address tag.
+2. The tag will be put into the contact form automatically.
+3. The new fields will be displayed in the form.

 == Changelog ==